320th Division (Vietnam): Vietnam War

 The Division played a supporting role in the Battle of Khe Sanh, largely tasked with keeping Route 9 from Ca Lu to the Khe Sanh Combat Base closed.
 On 24 January 1968 elements of the 320th ambushed a Marine convoy between Dong Ha and Camp Carroll and then ambushed the relief force from the 2nd Battalion 9th Marines killing nine Marines.
 The subsequent Marine clearing operation, including the "Battle of Mike's Hill", lasted until 29 January and resulted in 21 Marines killed and 130 PAVN killed and six captured.

-In early March 1968 following an action at Mai Xa Thi, prisoners revealed that the Division was moving into the Cửa Việt region to replace the 803rd Regiment which was moving further south into Thua Thien Province.
+In early March 1968 following an action at Mai Xa Thi, prisoners revealed that the Division was moving into the Cửa Việt region to replace the 803rd Regiment which was moving further south into Thừa Thiên province.

 On 29 April the Division attacked An Binh, north of Đông Hà, this drew two battalions of the Army of the Republic of Vietnam (ARVN) 2nd Regiment, 1st Division into a running battle and the 1st Battalion 9th Marines was sent into support the ARVN resulting in a 7 hour long battle that left 11 Marines, 17 ARVN and over 150 PAVN dead.
 The following day the 3rd Battalion 9th Marines arrived to support the Marine/ARVN force and was ambushed north of Cam Vu, 20 Marines and 41 PAVN were killed.
 Also on 30 April, a PAVN unit opened fire on a United States Navy Clearwater patrol from entrenched positions near Dai Do, 2.5 km northeast of Đông Hà.
 It was later discovered that four PAVN Battalions including the 48th and 56th from the Division had established themselves at Dai Do.
 The Battle of Dai Do lasted until 3 May and resulted in 81 Marines and over 600 PAVN killed.
 The Division engaged U.S. and ARVN forces elsewhere around Đông Hà from 4–6 April, on the evening of 6 April the 2nd Brigade 1st Cavalry Division was deployed into Tru Kinh and launched Operation Concordia Square.
 On 9 April the 1st Battalion, 5th Cavalry Regiment was ambushed by a division unit resulting in 16 U.S. dead for the loss of 80 PAVN.
 On 10 April a night attack north of Nhi Ha was broken up by air, artillery and naval support, 159 PAVN were killed.
 After this the Division broke into small groups and was moving back towards the DMZ, from 9–17 May the 2nd Brigade reported killing 349 PAVN for the loss of 28 killed.